 While it may not sound alarming, but it is.

-According to University of Illinois, muscle is more active and energy-demanding than fat.
-And a higher percentage of muscle compared to fat results in higher basal metabolic rate (BMR).
+According to the University of Illinois, muscle is more active and energy-demanding than fat.
+And a higher percentage of muscle compared to fat results in a higher basal metabolic rate (BMR).

 This metabolism efficiency muscle is linked to is what helps you shed pounds and keep them off.